-We currently rely on our collaborative partnerships for the sales and marketing and/or distribution of our approved products, in particular Philips and Siemens (and as of December 2020, GE Healthcare), who promote our systems that are compatible with the MRI scanners produced and sold by them to end users, including hospitals and clinics.
+We currently rely on our collaborative partnerships for the sales and marketing and/or distribution of our approved products, in particular Philips, Siemens and GE Healthcare, who promote our systems that are compatible with the MRI scanners produced and sold by them to end users, including hospitals and clinics.
 In the future, we intend to enter into similar arrangements with other producers of MRI scanners to increase the compatibility of our products and to promote and increase market acceptance among hospitals, clinics and other end-users.
 However, we can provide no assurance that we will be successful in establishing such additional arrangements, which could negatively impact our commercialization strategy and may have a material adverse effect on our business, results of operations and financial condition.
 See "-We rely on the compatibility of our products with MRI scanners in the successful commercialization of our products" above.